PCP and Ketamine Toxicity

 Seizure activity is seen in approximately 3% of patients presenting with PCP intoxication.
 Seizures should be treated with benzodiazepines, followed by barbiturates, propofol, or both.

 In some patients severe hypertension with end-organ effects may persist even after the use of benzodiazepines.
-Phentolamine or nitroprusside are the agents of choice in such cases in order to achieve adequate blood pressure control.
+Phentolamine or nitroprusside are the agents of choice in such cases to achieve adequate blood pressure control.

 Management of hyperthermia should include aggressive mechanical cooling.
 In profoundly hyperthermic (> 40.5°C) patients, rapid sequence induction with endotracheal intubation and paralysis should be considered if no response to more conservative measures is noted.